-Debt obligations include \$97.4 million for anticipated future interest payments, including \$5.2 million of estimated interest payments from the interest rate swaps, and excludes \$9.1 million for future amortization of debt issuance costs.
-During 2021, the Company paid in advance \$35.7 million on its Term Loan A for the year ended December 31, 2022.
-The Company also paid in advance \$62.4 million of required amortization payments on its Term Loan A for the year ended December 31, 2023.
+Debt obligations include \$102.5 million for anticipated future interest payments, including \$3.9 million of estimated interest payment refunds from the interest rate swaps, and excludes \$6.9 million for future amortization of debt issuance costs.
+During 2021, the Company paid in advance \$62.4 million of required amortization payments on its Term Loan A for the year ended December 31, 2023.